Pistachio Crusted Halibut Cheeks

 Heat the butter and olive oil in a large frying pan.
-Dip each cheek into the flour, then egg, and then breadcrumb mixture, patting to make sure it is well coated.
+Dip each cheek into the flour, then the egg, and then the breadcrumb mixture, patting to make sure it is well coated.
 Place into the hot oil and brown on each side for 1 minute until cooked through.

 1 small bunch of parsley, 1 cup

 2 garlic clove

 3 Wild ramp or small leeks, (remove the tough green portion)